jopeo/jopeo.github.io/research.md

 filename: research
 ---

+>### <span style="color:red">  Battle Anki will be temporarily disabled from 11/8/21 to 12/12/21 for a crossover research study.</span>
+>#### For more information about this single-institution study, please email us at [battleanki@gmail.com](mailto:battleanki@gmail.com)

 # Planned Study

-A prospective, crossover study protocol has been developed to assess perspectives on gamified learning in medical education
+A crossover study protocol has been developed to assess perspectives on gamified learning in medical education.